MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 You will need the following software to be able to complete the lab.

 -   The WinDbg Preview.
 For information on installing WinDbg Preview, see [WinDbg Preview - Installation](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/windbg-install-preview)
--   Visual Studio to build the sample C++ code
+-   Visual Studio to build the sample C++ code.

 The lab has the following eleven sections.